Estimated reading time: 7 minutes

 I can’t emphasize enough the importance of doing background checks, reference checks, drug tests, and skill testing.

 Remember that just because something is in print doesn’t necessarily mean it’s accurate.
-If someone says they are proficient in software, make sure you test them.
+If someone says they are proficient in a specific software, make sure you test them.

 There is also social style testing that can be helpful.
 Certain positions match better with some social styles.